Hudson Greater Eight

-The Hudson Greater Eight is a luxury car that was produced by the Hudson Motor Car Company of Detroit, Michigan during 1931 and 1932.
+The Hudson Greater Eight is a luxury car produced by the Hudson Motor Car Company of Detroit, Michigan, during 1931 and 1932.

 History

 The Hudson Motor Car Company, headed by Roy D. Chapin, developed a reputation and success in the automobile marketplace by building solid cars with good performance and reliability for the money.
-The introduction of the Essex Six in 1924, targeting budget minded buyers, increased the combined sales of Hudson Motors from seventh to third place in the U.S. automobile market by 1925.
+The introduction of the Essex Six in 1924, targeting budget-minded buyers, increased the combined sales of Hudson Motors from seventh to third place in the U.S. automobile market by 1925.
 Production of Hudson and Essex cars continued to hold third place for 1927, fourth place in 1928, and returned to capture third in 1929 with a total of 300,962 units.

-The automaker decided to move upmarket and in 1930 launched a line of cars named Great Eight.
+The automaker decided to move upmarket and, in 1930, launched a line of cars named Great Eight.
 The line included "semi-custom" bodies built by the Walter M. Murphy Company.
-Hudson Eights were "often luxurious, and usually smooth, effortless performers" powered by a new for 1930 straight-eight engine that would be produced through 1952.
+Hudson Eights were "often luxurious, and usually smooth, effortless performers" powered by a new for 1930 straight-eight engine that was produced by the automaker through 1952.
 Total production in 1930 for Hudson Motors fell by almost 40% to 113,898 units.

 For 1931, the automaker renamed the line to Hudson Greater Eight – implying that the new models "were even better than" the previous year because of additional engineering and styling advances.
-Production declined even further dropping Hudson from the top eight brands in the U.S. market.
+However, production declined even further, dropping Hudson from the top eight car brands sales in the U.S. market.

 Hudson hired its first professional designer in early 1931, Frank S. Spring, with the title of "engineering stylist".
-This was a time when stylists were not prevalent in the industry and "body engineers applied whatever untrained styling touches they could muster."
-Spring's designs were first incorporated on the 1932 model year Hudsons.
+This was a time when stylists were not prevalent in the industry, and "body engineers applied whatever untrained styling touches they could muster."
+The automaker first incorporated Spring's designs on the 1932 model year Hudsons.

-Spring was an enthusiast of sports cars, but Hudson's president, A. E. Barit insisted on high rooflines.
+Spring was an enthusiast of sports cars, but Hudson's president, A. E. Barit, insisted on high rooflines.
 Nevertheless, Spring became best known for his contributions to the 1948–54 "Step-Down" design (third-generation Hudson Commodores and first-generation Hudson Hornets).
 Spring remained with the company until its merger with Nash, forming American Motors Corporation (AMC) in 1954.

 Annual designs

 1931

 The Greater Eight models were built on Hudson's 119 in or 126 in wheelbase lengths with many body styles.
 The "T-Series" chassis riding on solid front and rear axles with semi-elliptic leaf springs and four-wheel mechanical brakes.
-Power for the 1931 models was supplied by a 233.7 CID cast iron L-head inline eight-cylinder (I8) engine producing 87 bhp mated to a three-speed sliding gear manual transmission.
+The 1931 models featured a 233.7 CID cast iron L-head inline eight-cylinder (I8) engine producing 87 bhp mated to a three-speed sliding gear manual transmission.

-The Greater Eight received Hudson's first attempts at having a softer, less rigid styling.
-The Greater Eight offered a number of stylish features including a fine mesh grille-work that set it apart from other contemporary marques.
+The Greater Eight received Hudson's first attempts incorporating softer, less rigid styling.
+The Greater Eight offered many stylish attributes that included a distinctive fine mesh grille-work that set it apart from other contemporary marques.
 It came with full instrumentation.
 Standard features included adjustable seats in front and rear as well as a steering column that could be lowered or raised to suit driver's preferences.